Matchbox Loom

 Weave!

-Thread a blunt needle with your wefting thread.
+Thread the 3D printed needle with your wefting thread.
 Weave the yarn through the loom, alternating over and under each string.
 Make sure that you leave a small tail of yarn at the beginning (you’ll weave this end into the rest of the weaving later).
-Use a match to push the yarn down every so many rows.
+Use a match to push the yarn down every so many rows (in real weaving, this tool is called the beater).

 Finish Your Weaving